AriFordsham/GHCWiki/type-functions-type-checking.md

 <table><tr><th>`type family`</th>
 <td>
 Type synonym families are represented by the standard `TyCon` variant for synonyms, namely `SynTyCon`.
-However, they are distinguished from ordinary type synonyms by a value `Nothing` in the field `synTcRhs`.
+They are distinguished from ordinary type synonyms by the value of the field `synTcRhs`, which is now of a new data type `SynTyConRhs`, which has a variant `OpenSynTyCon` to represent families.
 </td></tr>
 <tr><th>`type data` and `type newtype`</th>
 <td>
-Data and newtype families are represented by the `TyCon` variant `AlgTyCon`, as are their non-indexed counter parts.
-The field `algTcRhs` is currently `AbstractTyCon`.  **However, when we handle type families in ifaces, we probably want to distinguish their declarations by introducing a new `OpenTyCon`.**</td></tr></table>
+Data and newtype families are represented by the `TyCon` variant `AlgTyCon`, as are their non-indexed counter parts, with the difference that the field `algTcRhs` has the newly introduced value `OpenAlgTyCon`.
+</td></tr></table>

 #### Synonym type constructors: `SynTyCon`